jchavarri/javierchavarri.com/src/pages/data-first-and-data-last-a-comparison.md

 let filtered = List.filter(a => a > 1, list);
 ```

-_Side note: in practice, it is not exactly translates into such a straight forward conversion, as there is an extra function application involved, as we will see below._
+_Side note: in practice, it is not exactly translated with such a straight forward conversion, as there is an extra function call involved, as we will see below._

-To see the impact of the operator, here is a more complex example.
+To see the impact the pipe operator can have in readability and conciseness, here is a more complex example.

 Instead of writing:

 ```reason
 let getFolderSize = folderName => {